woges/UDACITY-self-driving-car/term2_project7_unscented_kalman_filters/README.md

 This is how the NIS values of the laser measurements look like.
 Be aware that the 95% line is at a different level in this case because the laser measurement is a two dimensional vector.
 Both diagrams show that the UKF is consistent, it means it provides a realistic covariance metrics.

-What really impressive is, how precise the UKF can estimate the orientation of the bicycle.
+What is really impressive, is how precise the UKF can estimate the orientation of the bicycle.
 None of our sensors is able to directly observe the orientation, but we still get a precise estimate.

 <img src="./results/yaw_060.png" width="980" alt="Combined Image" />